Gospel: Contents

-The authors of Matthew and Luke added infancy and resurrection narratives to the story they found in Mark, although the two differ markedly.
+The authors of Matthew and Luke added different infancy and resurrection narratives to the story they found in Mark.
+Luke forms a two-volume work with its sequel, the Acts of the Apostles.
+Barker suggests that Luke supplemented Matthew's nativity by adding Mary's perspective to Matthew's Joseph.
+Recent scholarship focuses on explaining the gospels' relationship in terms of ancient compositional practices and comparisons with other ancient historical biographers.
 Each also makes subtle theological changes to Mark, though James Barker argues this is exaggerated, with ancient rhetorical practices explaining many differences in the gospels instead.
 The Markan miracle stories, for example, confirm Jesus' status as an emissary of God (which was Mark's understanding of the Messiah), but in Matthew they demonstrate his divinity, and the "young man" who appears at Jesus' tomb in Mark becomes a radiant angel in Matthew.
-Luke, while following Mark's plot more faithfully than Matthew, has expanded on the source, corrected Mark's grammar and syntax, and eliminated some passages entirely, notably most of chapters 6 and 7.
+Luke is not especially critical of the content of Mark but mainly corrects his source's grammatical syntax, lection, and style instead.

 John, the most overtly theological, is the first to make Christological judgements outside the context of the narrative of Jesus's life.
-He presents a significantly different picture of Jesus's career, omitting any mention of his ancestry, birth and childhood, his baptism, temptation and transfiguration; his chronology and arrangement of incidents is also distinctly different, clearly describing the passage of three years in Jesus's ministry in contrast to the single year of the synoptics, placing the cleansing of the Temple at the beginning rather than at the end, and the Last Supper on the day before Passover instead of being a Passover meal.
-However, there are also verses such as Mark 14:49 and Matthew 23:37 often viewed as hints of a longer ministry in the Synoptics.
+He presents a significantly different picture of Jesus's career, omitting any mention of his early life, baptism, and temptation.
+John knows and presupposes synoptic stories and thusly emphasizes other narratives rather than recounting every passage.
+The chronology is also different, describing the passage of three years in Jesus's ministry in contrast to the single year of the synoptics, placing the cleansing of the Temple at the beginning, and the Last Supper on the day before Passover.
+However, there are also verses such as Mark and Matthew viewed as hints of a longer ministry in the synoptic gospels.
 Ancient writing practices involved such chronological displacement and changes, with even reliable biographers including Plutarch displaying them.
 According to Delbert Burkett, the Gospel of John is the only gospel to call Jesus God, though other scholars including Larry Hurtado and Michael Barber view a possible divine Christology in the synoptics.
 In contrast to Mark, where Jesus hides his identity as messiah, in John he openly proclaims it.